hmchen47/DataScience/Notes/a09-FeatureSelect.md

     + recursive feature elimination
     + recursive featire addition

+### 5.4 Recursive feature elimination

 + Recursive feature elimination
   + procedure
     1. train a model on all the data features
       + possible candidate: tree-based model, lasso, logistic regression, or others offerring feature importance
       + evaluating its performance on a suitable metric
     2. derive the feature importance to rank features accordingly
-    3. delete the fast important feature and re-train the model on the remaining ones
+    3. delete the least important feature and re-train the model on the remaining ones
     4. use the previous evaluation metric to calculate the performance of the resulting model
     5. test whether the evaluation metric decreases by an arbitrary threshold to remain or remove
     6. repeat step 3~5 until all features removed